learn-co-curriculum/git-remotes-with-github-readme/README.md

     * Create a new file named `README.md`: `touch README.md`
     * Add some text to the new file: `echo "This is my readme file" > README.md`
 2. `git init`
 3. `git add .` + `git commit -m "initialize git"`.
-Add and commit the new file created by the `git init` command in step 1.
+Add and commit the new file created in step 1.
 4. `git remote add origin your-remote-repository-URL`.
 This sets the remote, so you can push and pull code.

 ### Note on Origin